literallyEllie/CommandAlias/README.md

 Register your aliases/placeholders/run conditions on the event [CAPluginReloadEvent](https://github.com/literallyEllie/CommandAlias/tree/master/src/main/kotlin/de/elliepotato/commandalias/event/CAPluginReloadEvent.kt).
 Why?
 Because this event is called whenever the plugin is reloaded, including at startup.
 When the plugin is reloaded it will clear everything.
+Though, to do this, you have to load before CommandAlias so you can register before the event is called.
+Or you load after and register in your onEnable and then again when CAPluginReloadEvent is called.

 ##### To actually add your add your own stuff:
 1. Make an instance of what you want to make (RunCondition/AliasCommand/CAHook)